pravinwedage/fscPropBench/README.md

 #### Additional Settings

 Your setup may require additional parameter configuration in Pixhawk in order to ensure the system can be armed.
 This may vary depending on your actual hardware.
-A sample configuration file is located in `src/px4_configs`.
+Please see [PX4 documentation](https://docs.px4.io/v1.16/en/) for assistance.
+A sample configuration file for a Pixhawk 6X board is located in `src/px4_configs`.

 ## Usage